-For example, I have a story about Frankie Scarpetta dancing with his wife.
+For example, I have a story about a man named, Frankie Scarpetta dancing with his wife.
 At the end of my speech, I tell another story about a woman meeting the man of her dreams.
 You find out at the end of the story that she’s the woman in the first story.
-Pretty cool.
+The audience loves this story.

 4. Come up to the stage from somewhere unique.

-I’m always looking for things that are traditionally done by speakers, and try to go against the grain.
-So if all the speakers come from backstage, I might decide to come from the back of the room–or even the middle of the audience.
-Wouldn’t that be cool?
-You could trick the people around you who didn’t realize a keynote speaker is sitting in the row with them.
+I always look for effects that are traditionally performed by other speakers and then I try to go against the grain.
+So if all the event speakers walk out from backstage, I might decide to come from the back of the room–or even the middle of the audience.
+You can trick the people around you who don’t realize a keynote speaker has just sat with them.
 It’s the tiny details that make a big difference in the audience’s experience.